SchweizerischeBundesbahnen/journey-maps-client-flutter/README.md

 #### Precondition

-In order to access styles and tile data, you need to register your application to the [Journey Maps Tile API] to receive an API Key.
+In order to access styles and tile data, you need to register your application to the [Journey Maps Tiles API] to receive an API Key.
 Create an account (e.g. using SwissPass Login) to be able to setup an application and then register this application to the API.

 #### In code usage